Why do I remember: fatty liver, smiling glutathione, and broccoli sprouts?

 It’s an integration of a holistic but personalized approach in life.

-Please, don’t ignore the conversation with your body, the earlier we start the better.
+Please, don’t ignore the conversation with your body, the earlier we start the better for our psychological well-being

 Is it similar to your happiness?